A Short Stay in Hell

 A Short Stay in Hell is a 2009 psychological horror novella by the American writer Steven L. Peck.
 The events of the story take place in Hell, which has taken the form of a library orders of magnitude larger than the known universe.
-The story follows the journey of a condemned soul, Soren Johanssen, as he searches for a book that perfectly describes his earthly life.
+The story follows the journey of a condemned soul, Soren Johanssen, as he searches for a book that perfectly describes his Earthly life.
 The novel is an exploration of the afterlife, the absurdity of eternity, and the inability of the human mind to process large numbers.

 Plot

 Soren, a Mormon geologist who died of cancer, finds himself in the waiting room of Hell.
 A demon explains that everyone in the room has been condemned for not following the one true religion, Zoroastrianism.
 Each person in the waiting room is sent to their own personal Hell.
 The demon sends Soren to the Library of Babel, a gargantuan library bisected by an enormous chasm.
-The library contains every book that can possibly be written on 410 pages, with 40 lines of 80 characters on each page.
-Soren realises that he has been restored to peak physical health and endowed with an eidetic memory.
-Vending machines scattered around the library create any food or drink the souls desire.
+The library contains every book that can possibly be written on 410 pages, with 40 lines of 80 characters on each page each being one of the 95 regular characters on a standard keyboard.
+Soren realizes that he has been restored to peak physical health and endowed with a photographic memory of his life on Earth and his stay in hell.
+Magical kiosks located periodically along the library create any food or drink the inhabitants request.
 A sign informs Soren of the rules of Hell: he will be brought back to life if he dies; he is freed from earthly covenants such as marriage; and he is allowed to leave Hell if he finds a book that exactly retells his earthly life story, with no spelling or grammatical errors.

 After a week of searching, the souls fail to find a book with even a single line of coherent English.
 Soren tries coffee for the first time, breaking a lifetime of adherence to Mormon dietary laws.
 When the souls learn that the vending machines can make alcohol, a member of the group embarks on a drinking binge.
 An uncomfortable Soren wanders away from the group, trying to find the end of the library's floor.